 What is the Toolkit?

-The OEL Toolkit is essentially a decision-tree web application designed support the use and creation of modifying or sharing Open Educational Resources.
+The OEL Toolkit is essentially a decision-tree web application designed support the use, creation, modifying or sharing of Open Educational Resources in the Australian higher education sector.
 It does this by linking users to information about copyright and licensing based on their responses to a series of questions.
-A guidance summary is provided at the completion of the questions.
-The information and links within the guidance may provide a user with the information required, or may provide the basis for further discussion with a copyright expert.
+At the completion of the questions, users are provided with a customised guidance summary.
+The information and links in the guidance summary aim to provide the user with specific information relevant to their activities and the basis for further discussion and assistance.

 Who can use the OEL Toolkit?

 The OEL Toolkit is openly available and openly licensed.
-The guidance generated by the OEL Toolkit is of primary relevance to educators and educators working within Australian Higher Educational institutions.
+The guidance generated by the OEL Toolkit is of primary relevance to educators and developers working within Australian higher education institutions.

 How to use the OEL Toolkit

 The OEL Toolkit web application has been designed with a focus on ease of use.
-It provides the most relevant guidance when seeking guidance on a specific resource.
+It provides relevant information for users seeking guidance on using, creating, modifying or sharing a specific Open Educational Resource.
 When entering the OEL Toolkit for the first time, it can be helpful to read through the tips.